 A Protection from Abuse Order is a civil matter.
 However, violation of this no-contact order can result in criminal charges.
-There can be severe consequences to violating the PFA; including fines up to $1,000 and/or spending up to six months in jail.
+There can be severe consequences for violating the PFA, including fines of up to $1,000 and/or spending up to six months in jail.
 These criminal charges, although related to the PFA, are handled as a separate matter.
 Again, any person involved in a PFA matter and facing criminal charges due to a violation should seek legal representation.

 By scheduling a consultation with our office, you will be informed of all your options when ensuing divorce.
 We will discuss with you the advantages and disadvantages of at-fault divorces, no-fault divorces (divorces filed under section 3301(c) and section 3301(d) of the divorce code), pre- and post-nuptial agreements, alimony and spousal support.